w-ndscar/KB_Articles/KB/Windows Docs/Clone SSD (SATA) to NVMe.md

 **By booting into the OS:**
 1. Boot into the cloned OS by selecting the NVMe drive (make sure Legacy boot is enabled)
-2. Open Disk Manager (Run -> diskmgmt.msc)
-3. Right on the OS Partition (mostly C: Drive) and select **Mark Partition as Active**
-4. Open Command Prompt as an administrator and type the following command
-5. `bcdboot C:\Windows /s C:`
-6. Replace the OS drive letter if its different from C:
-7. Then run the command: `mbr2gpt /disk:0 /validate /allowFullOS`
+2. Run the command: `mbr2gpt /disk:0 /validate /allowFullOS`
-8. If the validation fails with the error: "Disk layout validation failed", Refer **Step 1.1**
+3. If the validation fails with the error: "Disk layout validation failed", Refer **Step 1.1**
+4. If the validation fails with the error: "Cannot find OS partition(s) for disk 0", Refer **Step 4.1**
-9. After the validation succeeds, enter the command: `mbr2gpt /disk:0 /convert /allowFullOS`.
+5. After the validation succeeds, enter the command: `mbr2gpt /disk:0 /convert /allowFullOS`.
 This will convert the disk to GPT
-10. Then restart the PC, disable Legacy on the boot menu and boot into the PC.
+6. Then restart the PC, disable Legacy on the boot menu and boot into the PC.

 **Without booting into the OS**:
 1. A Windows 10/11 ISO bootable image is needed.
 A tool like [Rufus](https://rufus.ie/en/)/[Ventoy](https://www.ventoy.net/en/index.html) can be used to copy the ISO to a USB drive and make it bootable.